Bergen - Kirkenes - Bergen

 What's included

-• 12-day Bergen - Bergen Round Voyage in the cabin grade of your choice
+• 12 day Bergen - Bergen Roundtrip Voyage in the cabin grade of your choice

 • Full-board (breakfast, lunch and dinner)